mweel1/usa_high_level/USA-Internet/index.md

 The delivery services will provide invoices when they do deliveries to business where they will be paid.

 All deliveries must provide a QR code for complaints to the business.

+### Special Domain Requirements

+All .donation domains will have to:

+- Provide a list of donation fund names.
+- Provide a social feed of what they do with the money, by fund name.
+- Provide the amount of money they have received by fund name.
+- Must have a .fundraiser license to run .donation domain names.